-We are a clinical stage biopharmaceutical company pioneering the discovery, development and commercialization of allogeneic, off-the-shelf invariant natural killer T ("iNKT") cell therapies to treat cancer and other immune-mediated diseases. iNKT cells are a distinct T cell population that combine durable memory responses with the rapid cytolytic features of natural killer ("NK") cells. iNKT cells offer distinct therapeutic advantages as a platform for allogeneic therapy in that the cells naturally home to tissues, aid clearance of tumors and infected cells and suppress Graft versus Host Disease ("GvHD").
+We are a clinical stage biopharmaceutical company pioneering the discovery, development and manufacturing of allogeneic, off-the-shelf invariant natural killer T ("iNKT") cell therapies to treat cancer and other immune-mediated diseases. iNKT cells are a distinct T cell population that combine durable memory responses with the rapid cytolytic features of natural killer ("NK") cells. iNKT cells offer distinct therapeutic advantages as a platform for allogeneic therapy in that the cells naturally home to tissues, aid clearance of tumors and infected cells and suppress Graft versus Host Disease ("GvHD").
 Our proprietary platform is designed to facilitate scalable and reproducible manufacturing for off-the-shelf delivery.
 As such, we believe that our approach represents a highly versatile application for therapeutic development in cancer and immune diseases.
 We are leveraging our platform and manufacturing capabilities to develop a wholly owned or exclusively licensed pipeline of both native and engineered iNKT cells.

-Our business activities include product research and development, manufacturing, regulatory and clinical development, corporate finance and support of our collaborations.
+Our business activities include product research and development, manufacturing, regulatory and clinical development, corporate finance, and support of our collaborations.
 To be successful, our product candidates require clinical trials and approvals from regulatory agencies, as well as acceptance in the marketplace.
-We are a party to an Intercompany General & Administrative Services Agreement and an Intellectual Property Assignment and License Agreement with Agenus.
-Under the Intercompany General & Administrative Services Agreement, Agenus provides us with administrative support, including, without limitation, financial, legal, information technology and human resources administrative support.
-Additional non-administrative services and use of certain facilities are available as may be agreed to between the parties from time to time.
+We are a party to an Amended and Restated Intercompany Services Agreement and an Intellectual Property Assignment and License Agreement with Agenus.
+Under the Amended and Restated Intercompany Services Agreement, Agenus provides us with certain general and administrative support, including, without limitation, financial, facilities management, human resources and information technology administrative support.
+We are also entitled to use Agenus' business offices and laboratory space and equipment in exchange for us contributing a proportionate payment for the use of such facilities and equipment, and we will be covered by certain Agenus insurance policies, subject to certain conditions, including us paying the cost of such coverage.
 Under the Intellectual Property Assignment and License Agreement, Agenus exclusively assigned patent rights and know-how related to our technology to us.
 We also have a field-limited exclusive license under certain Agenus patents and know-how; and we retain the rights to expand a proprietary pipeline of products and technologies.